PrabinaMeher/EnBayes/README.md

 # Usage
 - Create a working directory.
 - Place all the downloaded files in the working directory.
+- Now set working directory by executing following command on the R interface.

+      > setwd("path/to/your/working/directory")
-- First, execute the Pheno_Geno_Data.R script from the R interface to load the dataset provided in EnBayes.RData.
+- First, execute the _**Pheno_Geno_Data.R**_ script from the R interface to load the dataset provided in _**EnBayes.RData**_.
 We have provided a total of 5 genotypic datasets and there corresponding 18 phenotypic traits.
 User can choose any dataset by using the symbols listed in the table below.
 Alternatively, user can provide their own phenotypic and genotypic files—just ensure that all missing values are imputed.
-Place the phenotypic file against y and genotypic file against x in the Pheno_Geno_Data.R file.
+Place the phenotypic file against y and genotypic file against x in the _**Pheno_Geno_Data.R**_ file.

     - y (phenotypic file) represents the numeric vector of trait values for n lines/individuals
     - x (genotypic file) represents the data frame of n rows and m columns, where n is the number of lines/individuals and m is the number of markers.